Home Repair Program

 - Must meet the income guidelines.
 Click here to view the income guideline chart.

-- Must have a satistfactory credit history (not based on credit score)
+- Must meet criteria for satisfactory credit review (not based on credit score)

 - Must demonstrate ability and willingness to repay a portion of the home repair costs through an affordable, 0% interest loan